 During the CEDEC 2020 conference in Japan, some early screenshots were revealed of the game at a much earlier point in development.

-The river is now also visible, with water looking more similar to that from the rivers in New Leaf.
+- The river is now also visible, with water looking more similar to that from the rivers in New Leaf.
 The edge of the ground above the water has a more rock-like texture.
-A body of water also peaks out at the left edge of the screen.
-Next to the river, a tree with an Orange fruit peeks out, indicating that Oranges are in this build.
+A body of water also peeks out at the left edge of the screen.
+At the upper right corner of the screen, the left edge of an Orange-bearing tree can be seen, indicating that Oranges are in this build.

-Flowers can be seen, with Cosmos that look almost identical to the final version.
-Next to the flowers at the bottom, weeds are shown demonstrating how difficult it was to see them with the realistic grass of these builds.
-At the top we see some white fencing, with the same shape as the plain wooden fencing from the final but white, and also having a more detailed texture mimicking that of the trees and tree stumps.
+, with the same shape as the plain wooden fencing from the final but white, and also having a more detailed texture mimicking that of the trees and tree stumps.
 This fencing also appears later.
 A player house is behind the fences, with furniture placed around it including a bike and a trash can.
 It seems that the ability to place furniture outside and freely build fencing was decided early on.
-Over the horizon, a rooftop and chimney peak out with the chimney blowing smoke.
+Over the horizon, a rooftop and chimney are barely visible, with the chimney blowing smoke.
 The red roofing indicates this may be another player house, though this is not confirmed.

-Finally, in both upper corners are an early cliff design, looking similar to the cliffs from New Leaf.
+- In both upper corners are an early cliff design, resembling the cliffs from New Leaf.
 Interestingly, the cliff in the upper-left corner seems to be raised higher than they are in the final, though this may be due to the perspective.

 A trailer was released at E3 2019, along with some gameplay footage.
 There are numerous differences between this build and the final, though most are aesthetic.

-A few seconds later we see the player setting up their tent and roaming the island.
-From the look of the weeds, this seems to be during the summer time.
-There are a few notable differences from the final.
-The grass is different, now having done away with the triangular blades scattered across the ground for a more traditional look.
-However, the texture on the grass seems to be different still, with the triangular pattern that's seen everywhere in the final now being much more toned down.
-The rest of the grass has a strange soft look to it, which doesn't make it look as much like grass.
+- The grass is different, now having done away with the triangular blades scattered across the ground for a more traditional look.
+However, the texture on the grass seems to be different still, with the triangular pattern that's seen everywhere in the final now being much more toned down, resulting in a strange soft look to it.

-Later on, we see the player decorating the beach in the morning.
-Strangely, the sand in this clip seems much more detailed with a wavy texture and light grains much like the final sand.
+- Oddly, the sand in the clip of the player decorating the beach in the morning seem much more detailed with a wavy texture and light grains much like the final sand.
 This could be footage from a different build, though it's more likely that it looked different in the first clip because of the perspective and time of day.

 April 26, 2021

-An update post published on April 26, 2021 had a screenshot featuring a house that didn't exist in any released version of the game.
+An update post published on April 26, 2021 had a screenshot featured a house style that didn't exist prior to the 2.0 update in November.
 It was soon replaced with another screenshot, and on the Japanese version of the site, an apology was given.